Guelph-Wellington Master Gardeners

 The Role of a Master Gardener

-• Answering questions at gardening events such as tours, clinics, fairs, etc.
+• Answering questions at gardening events such as plant sales, garden tours, advice tables, etc.

 • Partnering with other community programs such as libraries to educate the public